nasa/openmct/docs/src/guide/index.md

 See the [Architecture Guide](../architecture/index.md#Overview) for information on the client-server relationship.

-## Developing with Open MCT Web
+## Developing with Open MCT
-Building applications with Open MCT Web typically means authoring and utilizing a set of plugins which provide application-specific details about how Open MCT Web should behave.
+Building applications with Open MCT typically means authoring and utilizing a set of plugins which provide application-specific details about how Open MCT Web should behave.

 ### Technologies

-Open MCT Web sources are written in JavaScript, with a number of configuration files written in JSON.
+Open MCT sources are written in JavaScript, with a number of configuration files written in JSON.
 Displayable components are written in HTML5 and CSS3.
-Open MCT Web is built using [AngularJS](http://www.angularjs.org)  from Google.
+Open MCT is built using [AngularJS](http://www.angularjs.org)  from Google.
 A good understanding of Angular is recommended for developers working with Open MCT Web.

 ### Forking
-Open MCT Web does not currently have a single stand-alone artifact that can be used as a library.
-Instead, the recommended approach for creating a new application is to start by forking/branching Open MCT Web, and then adding new features from there.
-Put another way, Open MCT Web's source structure is built to serve as a template for specific applications.
+Open MCT does not currently have a single stand-alone artifact that can be used as a library.
+Instead, the recommended approach for creating a new application is to start by forking/branching Open MCT, and then adding new features from there.
+Put another way, Open MCT's source structure is built to serve as a template for specific applications.

-Forking in this manner should not require that you edit Open MCT Web's sources.
+Forking in this manner should not require that you edit Open MCT's sources.
 The preferred approach is to create a new directory (peer to `index.html`) for the new application, then add new bundles (as described in the Framework chapter) within that directory.

-To initially clone the Open MCT Web repository:
+To initially clone the Open MCT repository:
 `git clone <repository URL> <local repo directory> -b open-master`

-To create a fork to begin working on a new application using Open MCT Web:
+To create a fork to begin working on a new application using Open MCT:

     cd <local repo directory>
     git checkout open-master
     git checkout -b <new branch name>

-As a convention used internally, applications built using Open MCT Web have master branch names with an identifying prefix.
+As a convention used internally, applications built using Open MCT have master branch names with an identifying prefix.
 For instance, if building an application called 'Foo', the last statement above would look like:

     git checkout -b foo-master

-This convention is not enforced or understood by Open MCT Web in any way; it is mentioned here as a more general recommendation.
+This convention is not enforced or understood by Open MCT in any way; it is mentioned here as a more general recommendation.

 # Overview

-Open MCT Web is implemented as a framework component which manages a set of other components.
+Open MCT is implemented as a framework component which manages a set of other components.
 These components, called _bundles_, act as containers to group sets of related functionality; individual units of functionality are expressed within these bundles as _extensions_.